Series / Invasion

 - Badass Boast: Tom gives a fantastic one to Father Scanlon after discovering that he was the one who shot him.

-Father Scanlon: What made you think that you could escape God's justice?
+Father Scanlon: How could you ever think you'd escape [God]'s justice?

-Tom: What made you think that you could escape mine?
+Tom: How could you ever think you'd escape mine?

 - Bullet Holes and Revelations: In the final episode, Tom is in a gun struggle with a teenager who broke into his house, and took some of his friends/family hostage.
 The gun fires, and he looks up to see a bullet hole in the door of the closet where Lewis, Dave, and Larkin were locked up.
 It turns out the bullet hit Larkin.